cmsc22000-project-2018/autocomplete/README.md

   ```

  Text editor interface:
 * When you start the editor, a prompt with instructions will appear.
-Press enter to start typing
+Press enter to start typing.
 * While in the editor, the following keyboard commands are valid:
     * Typing
     * Deleting anything but new lines
     * ` saves the file to the current directory with either a custom name or the file "autocomplete_save.txt"
     * ~ exits interactive mode into the autocomplete shell
     * Pressing tab displays n (default: 10) autocomplete options for the most recently typed word.
-Pressing "enter" on an option clears the options and prints the selected option to the screen, autocompleting the word
+If tab is pressed when only one completion exists, that completion will be filled automatically.
+Pressing "enter" on an option clears the options and prints the selected option to the screen, autocompleting the word.